Bronze levels

 PREREQUISITES:

-- To be at least 13 years old at the final evaluation, or to hold the Bronze Star award
+• Must be at least 13 years old at the time of the final exam or hold a Bronze Star certificate.

-- Valid for 2 years if used as work permit
+• 2 years if used as a work permit.

 NEXT LEVEL :